harvard-edtech/edtech-guide/ComprehensiveGuide.md

 # Logging

 To improve our tools, inform teaching practices, and provide analytics to faculty and staff, we log user errors and actions.
-Because logging is done so commonly, we use custom features built into `dce-reactkit` that manage logging on both the client and the server.
+Because logging is done so commonly, we use a common logging service from `dce-reactkit`.

 ## Preparation